 What is an Umbrella Company?

-If you choose to use an Umbrella Company, you will avoid many of the administration duties associated with running a Limited Company.
+If you choose to use an Umbrella Company, you will avoid many of the administrative duties associated with running a Limited Company.

 On average, working through an Umbrella Company could result in you taking home 60 to 65% of your total contract earnings.